 While DAFs provide many benefits, they may not be for every philanthropist.
 Some donors and families may prefer complete control over every aspect of their philanthropy, in which case a private foundation may be an option, assuming they have the capital to begin one.
-Also, some DAF sponsoring organizations require a minimum initial contribution of $25,000 or more, pricing some out of the DAF market, while other sponsors require a minimum grant amount too high for individuals who donate less than $250 each year.
+Also, some DAF sponsoring organizations require a minimum initial contribution of $25,000 or more, pricing some out of the DAF market.
+At the same time, other sponsors require a minimum grant amount that is too high for individuals who donate less than $250 each year.

 All DAFs come with annual administrative costs and investment fees.
-At community foundations, fund fees are reinvested into the community by way of programmatic work, staff support and grantmaking.
+At community foundations, fund fees are reinvested into the community through programmatic work, staff support and grantmaking.
 Fund fees at commercial banks, however, benefit stockholders.

-Lastly, if a sponsoring organization does not enforce time requirements for grantmaking, charitable assets may sit in DAFs for long periods of time rather than be granted into the community.
+Lastly, if a sponsoring organization does not enforce time requirements for grantmaking, charitable assets may sit in DAFs for long periods rather than be granted into the community.

 Comparison: Donor-Advised Funds & Private Foundations